North Korea says new nuclear-capable missile test successful

 Once fully developed, a North Korean ICBM could threaten the continental United States, which is about 9,000 km (5,500 miles) from North Korea.

+"We cannot rule out the possibility that North Korea's actions may play out differently compared to the past as this is the first provocation since U.S. President Donald Trump took office," the finance ministry said in a statement."

+The South Korean won and shares largely shrugged off the test, with both edging lower in early trade.

-(Additional reporting by Tony Munroe; Editing by Lincoln Feast and Paul Tait)
+(Additional reporting by Tony Munroe and Christine Kim in SEOUL and David Lawder in WASHINGTON; Editing by Lincoln Feast and Paul Tait)

 - Reuters